 Currently the fee level for the Chairman is £85,000.
 The fee level for the Senior Independent Director, Sir David Naish is £45,000, comprising a base fee of £40,000 and an additional fee for Chairing the Remuneration Committee of £5,000.
-The fee paid to Michael Jankowski and Derek Porter is £25,000.
+The fees paid to Michael Jankowski and Derek Porter were £20,000 and £25,000 respectively.
 Non-Executive Directors are not eligible to receive pension entitlements or bonuses and may not participate in long-term incentive schemes.